Postgraduate fees and funding

 For doctorates/PhDs started in the academic year 2020/21, you could receive up to £26,445 over the duration of your doctorate.

 If you've completed a degree with us before, you could qualify for a scholarship of £1,000 towards your postgraduate taught course, or a 10% scholarship towards your postgraduate research course.
-If you are starting your postgraduate course in 2020/21, we are offering an increased alumni scholarship of £2,000 on many courses.* To be eligible for this increased discount, you must have completed a full-time undergraduate course from Sheffield Hallam University prior to 2019/20, you must be eligible for Home/EU fees or International fees, and you must be applying for an eligible course starting in 2020/21.
-You must also not already hold any other funding or scholarship.
+If you are starting your postgraduate course in 2020/21, we are offering an increased alumni scholarship of £2,000 on many courses.* To be eligible for this increased discount, you must have completed a full-time undergraduate or postgraduate course from Sheffield Hallam University prior to 2019/20, you must be eligible for Home/EU fees or International fees, and you must be applying for an eligible course starting in 2020/21.
+If you are eligible for other discounts or scholarships, you should receive the discount with the highest value.

 *A list of eligible courses can be found here.